SakRoi/Ultra-Servo-Email-Project/README.md

 # Ultra-Servo-Email-Project
-The goal of this project is to build a device where an ultrasound scanner that is placed on top of a rotating servo-motor.
-The components are hooked into an Arduino Uno and the data is displayed on an LCD screen.
-Furthermore, Arduino has wifi connection powered by ESP8266 WIFI-module which enables the possibility to send an email message after the ultrasound sensor receives some data.
+A device that gets data from a rotating ultrasound sensor, displays data on an lcd screen and sends it to an email address.
+A school Project.